tmobile/jazz-installer/README.md

 ## Prerequisites
 * AWS account is required.
 Ensure that you have the IAM keys with sufficient permissions to create the [AWS Resources](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#aws-resources) in us-east-1 region.
-* Use RHEL 7 instance as your installer machine [How to Launch AWS RHEL7 Instance](https://github.com/tmobile/jazz-installer/wiki/Launch-AWS-RHEL7-Instance-for-Installer)
+* Use RHEL 7 instance as your installer machine [How to Launch AWS RHEL7 Instance](https://github.com/tmobile/jazz-installer/wiki/Launch-AWS-RHEL7-Instance-for-Installer).

 ## Installation steps
-1) SSH to the installer machine (RHEL 7 instance as mentioned in the Prerequisites).
+1) SSH to the installer machine (RHEL 7 instance as mentioned in the prerequisites).
 2) Run the below command to run the installation wizard.

 ```